-There are two points raised here, which we should deal with separately: (i) The Rule of Law is usually supposed to be restraining of governmental power; and (ii) the Rule of Law is usually supposed to be protective of human individuals.
+There are two points raised here, which we should deal with separately: (i) The ROL is usually supposed to be restraining of governmental power; and (ii) the ROL is usually supposed to be protective of human individuals.
 The issue is that neither (i) nor (ii) appears to be present in this case.
 But appearances can be misleading.
-In both (i) and (ii), it might be thought that we can resuscitate the application of Rule of Law concerns.
+In both (i) and (ii), it might be thought that we can resuscitate the application of ROL concerns.
+Let me explain.

-In regard to (i), what is the power that the international ROL seeks to restrain, if there is no world government?-we might say, along lines intimated by Joseph Raz, that the ROL aims to protect us (or whoever) against certain abuses that may arise out of law itself, whether it is associated with governmental/state power or not.
+In regard to question (i), "What is the power that the international ROL seeks to restrain, if there is no world government?"-we might say, along lines intimated by Joseph Raz, that the ROL aims to protect us (or whoever) against certain abuses that may arise out of law itself, whether it is associated with governmental/state power or not.
 Raz says that "[t]he law inevitably creates a great danger of arbitrary power" and that "the rule of law is designed to minimize the danger created by the law itself."
-I have never been entirely happy with this formulation.
-28 It is certainly not the whole point of the ROL, and Raz's position is inadequate if it neglects the point that-at least in the national context-the ROL aims primarily not to defend us against law as such but to defend us against governmental power by insisting that governmental power be more law-like and exercised through proper legal channels.
+I have never been entirely happy with this formulation.27 It is certainly not the whole point of the ROL, and Raz's position is inadequate if it neglects the point that-at least in the national context-the ROL aims primarily not to defend us against law as such but to defend us against governmental power by insisting that governmental power be more law-like and exercised through proper legal channels.
 Still, to the extent that there is anything in Raz's point, we might say that it is at least part of the purpose of the ROL in the international realm to protect the subjects of IL from dangers created by IL itself.

 Also, even if there is no world government, certainly there are sometimes powerful entities acting in the name of IL.
 States are sometimes acted on by one another in enforcement exercises, in what was described as an "international police action" in the Korean War, for example, or the First Gulf War, or-more controversially-the Second Gulf War.
-Just as natural individuals and firms within a nation-state29 demand that the law and its application should be predictable, so one can imagine small nation-states (rogue or otherwise) demanding a degree of calculability in the forcible application of IL to them.
-And then we are back with the concern discussed above in §4: without a world government, is there any way IL enforcement efforts can be organized, coordinated, and disciplined to provide this calculability?
+Just as natural individuals and firms within a nation-state28 demand that the law and its application should be predictable, so one can imagine small nation-states (rogue or otherwise) demanding a degree of calculability in the forcible application of IL substantive demands-the formal and procedural and institutional demands-which, in my view, the ROL comprises.
+For a further explanation of all this, see my discussion in Jeremy Waldron, Legislation and the Rule of Law, 1 LEGISPRUDENCE 91 (2007), also available, for a price, at SSRN: http://ssrn.com/abstract=1117463 or by application to the author.

-can protect individuals' interests and respect individuals' autonomy; but much of IL concerns the relations among states and in many cases states do not represent the interests of some or even most of their citizens.
+26 A similar question is posed by Allen Buchanan, Democracy and the Commitment to International Law, 34 GEORGIA JOURNAL OF INTERNATIONAL AND COMPARATIVE LAW 305, at 314-5 (2006): "[T]he most morally compelling features of the ideal of the rule of law have to do with the ways in which a legal system can protect individuals' interests and respect individuals' autonomy; but much of IL concerns the relations among states and in many cases states do not represent the interests of some or even most of their citizens.
 So it is not clear just how the commitment to the rule of law is to be cashed out in the international arena."

-28 See the discussion in Waldron, The Concept and the Rule of Law, supra note 5.
+27 See the discussion in Waldron, The Concept and the Rule of Law, supra note 5.

-29 See note 13 above, for my very loose usage of this and similar terms.
+28 See note 13 above, for my very loose usage of this and similar terms.